More woodlands will have no impact on tourism

-Newswise — Hiking, cycling, climbing and boating.
-When we take time off from work or school, we like to go out into nature.
-The landscape in other words play an important role for our vacations.
-To promote biodiversity and carbon sequestration there is a focus on planting more trees, especially in upland areas such as Howgill Fells.
-The Howgill Fells is located in the north-west of England and is known for its soft, rolling and open landscape.
-It is a popular area for tourists seeking the outdoors and hill-walking in particular.
-But how will it affect tourism, if the area was to be covered with more woodlands?
+Newswise — Trekking, biking, scaling, and sailing.
+During our breaks from job or studies, we relish exploring the natural world.
+The terrain, in essence, plays a pivotal role in our vacations.
+With a view to promoting biodiversity and carbon sequestration, there is a drive to plant additional trees, particularly in highland zones like Howgill Fells.
+Howgill Fells, situated in the northwest of England, is renowned for its gentle, undulating, and unobstructed landscape.
+It is a favored spot for sightseers seeking outdoor activities, especially hiking.
+However, if the area were to be shrouded with more forests, how would it impact tourism?

-"There are many opinions on woodlands in these popular tourist areas, which is why we found this study important to conduct," says Postdoc Sara Vangerschov Iversen from the Department of Agroecology, who has conducted a study on how planting more woodlands affect tourists' desire to visit Howgill Fells, but according to the Postdoc it could have been any upland area in the UK.
+"The significance of this study stems from the various viewpoints regarding forests in these frequently visited tourist spots," explains Postdoc Sara Vangerschov Iversen from the Department of Agroecology, who undertook research to evaluate the impact of planting more woodlands on tourists' inclination to visit Howgill Fells.
+However, as per the Postdoc, this could have been any elevated region in the UK.

 Concerned about income

-The English uplands have largely been defined as “less favoured areas”, because they are areas that are challenged in terms of food production.
-Less favoured areas are the EU classification for socially and economically disadvantaged areas.
+The English highlands have primarily been categorized as "less favored regions" due to their food production constraints.
+"Less favored areas" is the EU classification for regions that face social and economic hardships.

-"The uplands are used for sheep farming, but this is an industry that is changing and experiences a decline.
-Therefore, these areas are often perceived to be ideal for woodland creation," says Sara Vangerschov Iversen.
+"Uplands are primarily utilized for sheep farming, but this sector is undergoing changes and dwindling.
+Consequently, these regions are frequently deemed suitable for forestation," explains Sara Vangerschov Iversen.

-However, not everyone is happy with the idea of more woodlands.
-There is concern among local people that more woodlands will mean fewer tourists, and fewer tourists means lower earnings.
+Nonetheless, not everyone favors the notion of having more forests.
+The locals are apprehensive that an increase in woodland coverage will translate into a drop in tourism and earnings.

-"Farmers in these areas have developed their agricultural business to include not only farming, but also farm shops and B&Bs.
-In other words, there is a big interest in how many tourists come and visit the area.
-So, it is also important for those who manage the landscape to understand whether woodland creation negatively affects the people who come and visit," explains Sara Vangerschov Iversen.
+"Farmers in these regions have diversified their agricultural operations to encompass not only farming but also farm shops and B&Bs.
+In essence, there is a significant stake in the number of visitors to the area.
+Hence, it is crucial for the landscape managers to comprehend whether forestation has an adverse impact on the visitors," elucidates Sara Vangerschov Iversen.

 No problem, as long as there is still a view from the top

-Aproximately 500 tourists participated in the study, in which researchers investigated whether more woodlands would play a role in regard to them visiting an area such as Howgill Fells.
+Around 500 tourists were involved in the study, in which the researchers explored whether the presence of more forests would influence their decision to visit an area like Howgill Fells.

-"There are many voices in this debate about more woodlands or not.
-What we can contribute with here, is more evidence directly from tourists.
-We have talked to tourists and explored whether woodlands in these areas actually affect their choice of destination," says Sara Vangerschov Iversen.
+"There are numerous opinions in the ongoing debate about whether to increase forestation or not.
+However, what we can provide here is more evidence based on direct feedback from the tourists.
+We have conversed with the visitors and investigated whether forests in these regions genuinely influence their destination preferences," states Sara Vangerschov Iversen.

-In the study, the current state of 1.5% woodland within the Howgill Fells were compared to a number of scenarios for increasing woodlands with 10%, 25%, 50%, 75% or 100%
+The study involved comparing the existing woodland coverage of 1.5% in Howgill Fells to several potential scenarios, such as 10%, 25%, 50%, 75%, or 100% increases in forestation.

-However, the study shows that even though tourists would not mind spending their vacation activities in forests, they still prefer to have a view from the mountain top.
+Although the study indicates that tourists do not mind engaging in recreational activities in forests, it also highlights that they still prefer to enjoy the view from the mountain top.

-"It is a fairly small study, we have talked to approx. 500 tourists in a specific location in the UK, but the focus has been on the tourist voices.
-Locally, of course, it is a very useful result, here is evidence that you can plant woodlands without negatively affecting tourism.
-It is also a study that is useful in rest of the UK, where there is a focus on woodland creation in similar upland areas.
-Here is evidence that it will not affect tourism as much as feared," says Sara Vangerschov Iversen.
+Sara Vangerschov Iversen notes that the study involved a relatively small sample size, with approximately 500 tourists surveyed in a specific location in the UK.
+However, the study's emphasis was on the perspectives of tourists.
+The findings are valuable locally, providing evidence that forestation can be implemented without adversely affecting tourism.
+The study is also applicable to other upland areas across the UK, where there is a focus on woodland creation.
+The findings indicate that forestation is unlikely to have as significant an impact on tourism as previously feared.

 More information